Notes on Proteins used in Fine Emulsion Sausages

 24 May 2020

-I am interested in understanding the ability to gel formation of different proteins, their water holding capacity and the relative protein content of various ingredients used in making fine emulation sausages.
+I am interested in understanding the ability of gel formation of different meat proteins, their water holding capacity and the relative protein content of various ingredients used in making fine emulsion sausages.
 This is important, especially in South Africa where there is a heavy reliance on MDM/ MRD in emulation sausages.
-What can be added to increase its water holding capacity and firmness?
+What can be added to increase its water holding capacity and firmness and can a pure but economical sausage be produced?

 Different Meat Related Classes of Products